 The College shall not bargain changes to wages, benefits, and other terms and conditions of employment with bargaining unit members directly or on an individual basis that contravene this Agreement.

-Section 3.
-Job Descriptions

-The College shall furnish the Union with job descriptions for all those positions covered by this Agreement and attach them to this Agreement as Appendix A. The College may not alter or modify any job description without the agreement of the Union.

 Section 4.
 Access to Campus Facilities

 Unit members are permitted to utilize the College’s academic, fitness, athletic and museum/performing arts facilities on the same terms as tenure-line faculty.